 Online Public Affairs Degree Programs

-Society is organized around the institutions that provide structure, safety and support for its citizens.
+Society is organized around the institutions that provide structure, safety, and support for its citizens.
 Individuals in law, social services, education, and government serve society by working to keep order while trying to improve the system as a whole.

 Many non-public institutions that provide social services are not-for-profit.
 Non-profit organizations are run by unpaid Boards of Directors rather than owners or shareholders, and any surplus funds they receive must go toward furthering their mission.
 Non-profit organizations are designed to meet needs that public institutions don't, or are restricted, from fulfilling.